-In addition the Food and Safety team has responsibility for the enforcement of the Health and Safety legislation in many premises in the Midlothian area and contributes to the licensing and regulation of other premises and activities.
+In addition the Food and Safety team has responsibility for the enforcement of the Health and Safety legislation in many premises in the Midlothian area.
+The team also act as public health investigators on behalf of Lothian NHS for certain infection control matters and contributes to the licensing and regulation of other premises and activities.